-To be eligible for appointment as a Level 3 CO, individuals must complete the Judiciary Basic Procurement Seminar (blended training), the Judiciary Appropriations Law Course (desktop training), and attendance in the COCP classroom training.
+To be eligible for appointment as a Level 3 CO, individuals must complete the Judiciary Basic Procurement Seminar (blended training consisting of a desktop online component as well as a two day classroom seminar), and the Judiciary Appropriations Law Course (desktop online training).
+In addition, individuals appointed as Level 3 COs must complete 16 hours of continuing education training every two years.
 See also: Appx 1F Contracting Officers' Certification Program (Level 3).